 Their primary mission is to make every student “a reader, writer, mathematician, scientist, and thinker.”
 They also have an out-of-school time program through which students can take part in various recreation activities.
 There are also extra-curricular activities organized by the Associated Student Body (ASB), which take place during school hours.

 Best High Schools Within the District

 We’re sure you’ll be happy to hear that last year, four Seattle high schools ranked among 20 best in Washington.
-So, you can be sure there are excellent options no matter what part of the city you eventually relocate to.
+So, the best time of the year to move here is now and you can be sure there are excellent options no matter what part of the city you eventually relocate to.
 Let’s take a look at some of the top-ranked institutions you should consider first.